This is a quick guide to some of your recent questions about concerns due to the recent national lockdown.

 Going to school or college

-As part of the government’s roadmap out of COVID-19 lockdown, in England, from 8th March face to face education will resume in schools and colleges.
+As part of the government’s roadmap out of COVID-19 lockdown, in England, face to face education resumed in schools and colleges from 8th March 2021.

 For full details of the coronavirus guidance and schools in England, please click here.